avneesh0612/hashnode-blogs/ckyx0dk1001182qs11geefni0.md

 ## 🪙What is a DAO?

-Dao stands for "Distributed autonomous organization" it is like a decentralized community where you can get an NFT inclusive to the community, vote for certain things in the community, get crypto of the community through AirDrops.
+Dao stands for "Decentralized autonomous organization" it is like a decentralized community where you can get an NFT inclusive to the community, vote for certain things in the community, get crypto of the community through AirDrops.

 ## 🤓 Walkthrough and the code